sanjeevkumar761/agent-design/examples-of-principles/principle-5-define-learning.md

 - **Regular Updates**: Continuously update the model with new data and feedback to keep it up-to-date with the latest financial practices and regulations.
 - **Adaptive Algorithms**: Use adaptive algorithms that can learn and evolve based on new data and user interactions.

 By implementing these fine-tuning and learning strategies, the Invoice Reconciliation Agent can achieve higher accuracy, efficiency, and adaptability in automating the reconciliation process.
-If you have any specific areas you'd like to explore further, feel free to let me know!